-This may not be a sleep related topic, but it’s one I get asked all the time.
+This may not be a sleep-related topic, but it’s one I get asked all the time.
 Parents get into such a good groove with bottles and they just can’t imagine their babies transitioning away from this type of nutrition.
-Let me start by saying that there is no one way to do this, and parents should always discuss this transition with their pediatrician.
+Let me start by saying that there is no one way to do this.
+Parents should always discuss the transition from bottles to sippy cups with their pediatrician.

 I think this had nothing to do with it being whole milk, but rather they really missed their bottles.
-I’m one of those cold turkey kind of parents, so I stuck to my guns and didn’t give the bottles back.
-I was optimistic that within a few days they would adjust and accept the milk in their brand new sippy cups.
+I’m one of those cold-turkey kind of parents.
+Therefore, I stuck to my guns and didn’t give the bottles back.
+I was optimistic that within a few days, they would adjust and accept the milk in their brand-new sippy cups.

 Both of my children completely rejected the milk in sippy cups and would only drink water.
-In the short term they were a little cranky and irritable, but within a week they had upped their food consumption and didn’t seem to miss those bottles anymore.
+In the short term, they were a little cranky and irritable.
+However, within a week they had upped their food consumption and didn’t seem to miss those bottles anymore.

-Once they adjusted, I took the same approach with their morning bottle, and a few weeks later with their bedtime bottle.
+Once they adjusted, I took the same approach with their morning bottle.
+Then a few weeks later, I did the same with their bedtime bottle.
 By 13-14 months, both of my kids were completely weaned from their bottles, and also milk as a result.
-This was never my intention, but I have to say there was a silver lining to the way this played out.
+This was never my intention.
+However, I have to say there was a silver lining to the way this played out.

-Parents know their children better than anyone else, and they should always trust their own instincts when preparing their children to make a big change.
-Parents should also remember that while these changes may feel big to their little children, usually all goes relatively smoothly and then it’s on to the next big thing!
+Parents know their children better than anyone else.
+They should always trust their own instincts when preparing their children to make a big change.
+Parents should also remember that while these changes may feel big to their little children, usually all goes relatively smoothly.
+Then, it’s on to the next big thing!

-Take a deep breath and remember that these milestones feel very big while we are in the thick of it, but not quite as monumental in hindsight.
+Take a deep breath and remember that these milestones feel very big while we are in the thick of it.
+However, they are not quite as monumental in hindsight.
 Before you know it, you’ll be dropping that little babe off at kindergarten!